awmcc90/kio-uring/README.md

 ### JMH

+***Note***: *Each op is a batch of 1024 individual writes or reads of 4096 bytes each.
+Multiplying score by 1024 gives IOPS and multiplying IOPS by 4096 gives bytes / second.
+Conversely, diving normalized gc rate by 1024 gives bytes per op.*

 ```
 Benchmark                                                          (batchSize)  (bufferSize)   Mode  Cnt      Score       Error   Units
 RandomReadBenchmark.fileChannel_random_read                               1024          4096  thrpt    5     63.221 ±     1.091   ops/s